Automatic Dwell Limit

 Histogram Method

-After a zoom, a set of points is selected (perhaps at random) and each is iterated up to a histogram dwell limit based on the dwell limit of the previous view (for example, 10 times the dwell limit used in the previous view).
+After a zoom, a set of points is selected (perhaps at random) and each is iterated up to a histogram dwell limit: a special dwell limit used just for making a histogram.
+(If this is a zoom from a previous view, the histogram dwell limit might be a constant times the dwell limit in that previous view).
 Once the dwells of these points are determined, a histogram is generated (frequency versus dwell value).
-An optimal dwell limit is selected in such a way that most of the points in the histogram fall below this dwell limit, not including those points which were equal to the histogram dwell limit (these are considered to be in the Mandelbrot Set.)
+An optimal dwell limit is selected in such a way that most of the points in the histogram fall either below this optimum value, or did not escape at all.
+In addition, the histogram is typically used to automatically generate a color map.

 Known Statistics of Previous View

+A less compute-intensive alternative to the histogram method when the current view is a zoomed-in portion of a previous view.
 In the previous view before a zoom, there was a known dwell limit and many points with known dwells.
 This method looks to see how many of the points in the previous image had dwells which were close to the previous limit.
 If this number is small, the dwell limit was probably all right.
 If this number is large, the dwell limit should be increased.
-This method sometimes does not work very well, particularly when zooming on Embedded Julia Set or on features deep in Cusp.
+This method sometimes does not work very well, particularly when zooming on embedded Julia sets or on features deep in cusps.

 Orbit Detection Method

 A modification of the histogram method in which no histogram dwell limit is necessary.
-The points in the test set are iterated forever, until they escape or until a period is detected via one of the Orbit Detection methods.
-Those which converge on a period are discarded, and those which do not are used as the basis of the histogram as above.
-This method can become time-consuming when the magnification becomes large.
+A set of sample points is chosen, and iterated forever, until they escape or until a period is detected via one of the orbit detection methods (see infinite dwell limit).
+Those which converge on a period are proven member points; those which do not are used as the basis of the histogram as above.
+This method can become time-consuming when the magnification becomes large and/or when the filament density is very high (for one example of the latter, with pictures, see Feigenbaum point).

 Incremental method ("Successive Dwell Limit")

 The image is evaluated at an arbitrary low dwell limit.
-Any points that reach the dwell limit are remembered, along with their last iterate.
+Any points that reach the dwell limit without escaping are remembered, along with their last iterate.
 Then, the image is rescanned, and these points are each iterated for an additional N iterations.
 The process continues indefinitely or until the user selects another zoom.
 This method is particularly attractive because it provides the fastest response and also handles arbitrarily large jumps in dwell limit.
-Like Successive Refinement, it is a Successive Tradeoff Methods which serves as a user interface optimization as well as an imaging optimization.
+Like Successive Refinement, this is a successive tradeoff method which serves as a user interface optimization as well as an imaging optimization.